TheOdinProject/curriculum/rails_programming/rails_basics/deployment.md

 *Note: If you change your app's name on Heroku, you'll probably need to manually update your Git remote so Git knows where to send your local application when you deploy to Heroku.*

 That domain name will always be yours on Heroku.
-Obviously, in the real world, you want to link it to a custom domain of your own, e.g. `http://my_cool_domain.com`.
-First you'll obviously need to purchase the domain from a registrar like GoDaddy or IWantMyName.
-Try using [Domainr](https://domainr.com) to find new domains, it's great.
+Obviously, in the real world, you want to link it to a custom domain of your own, e.g. `http://my_cool_domain.com`.<span id="domain-knowledge-check">  First you'll obviously need to purchase the domain from a registrar like GoDaddy or IWantMyName.
+Try using [Domainr](https://domainr.com) to find new domains, it's great.</span>

 Once you have your own domain, you will need to go in and point it to your `herokuapp.com` subdomain by changing the appropriate entry in your CNAME file.
 Where does `mail.yourapp.com` or `www.yourapp.com` or `calendar.yourapp.com` go?
 That file, which lives at your Registrar, basically defines where incoming requests should go.
 These settings are relatively easy to change but take several hours to take effect.